Duet3D/DuetSoftwareFramework/README.md

 - `-u`, `--update`: Update RepRapFirmware and exit.
 This works even if another instance is already started
 - `-l`, `--log-level`: Set the minimum log level.
 Valid options are: `trace`, `debug` , `info` , `warn`, `error`, `fatal`, `off` Default is `info`
 - `-c`, `--config`: Override the path to the JSON configuration file.
 Defaults to `/opt/dsf/conf/config.json`
+- `-r`, `--no-reset-stop`: Do not terminate this application when M999 has been processed
 - `-S`, `--socket-directory`: Override the path where DCS creates UNIX sockets.
 Defaults to `/var/run/dsf`
 - `-s`, `--socket-file`: Override the filename of DCS's UNIX socket.
 Defaults to `dcs.sock`
 - `-b`, `--base-directory`: Set the base directory of the virtual SD card directoy.
 This is used for RepRapFirmware compatibility.
 Defaults to `/opt/dsf/sd`